 This Canon lens is ideal on both counts, costing a small fraction of any other Canon 85mm lens and being very much more lightweight, at just 425g.
 Originally launched nearly 30 years ago for 35mm film SLRs, the lens has certainly stood the test of time and is equally viable for digital bodies.

 The optical path is fairly simple, based on nine elements in seven groups, but includes Super Spectra coatings to reduce ghosting and flare.
 The ring-type ultrasonic autofocus system is fast, whisper-quiet and has the usual full-time manual override with a purely mechanical linkage.
-Handling is good and the lens feels well-built although, typical of non-L-series models, it’s not weather-sealed and you have to buy the hood separately.

 Frankly enormous for an 85mm f/1.4 lens, this Sigma weighs in at 1,130g.
 Typical of Sigma’s Art series, the design is firmly focused on image quality without any concessions to reducing size and weight.
-The complex optical path consists of 14 elements, inclduing an aspherical element and two SLD (Special Low Dispersion) elements.
+The complex optical path consists of 14 elements, including an aspherical element and two SLD (Special Low Dispersion) elements.
 Autofocus is based on a ring-type ultrasonic autofocus and is both speedy and precise.

-Sigma’s Art lenses are all immaculately well-built and, unlike some of them, this one adds the bonus of weather-seals.
+Sigma’s Art lenses are all immaculately well-built and, unlike some of them, this one adds the bonus of weather seals.
 However, you don't get optical image stabilization.

 We're particularly impressed by the corner-to-corner image sharpness of this Sigma, which is pin-sharp even when shooting wide-open.
 Bokeh is also beautifully smooth, helped by a well-rounded 9-blade diaphragm, and there's little sign of any ‘onion ring’ effect that we've noticed from some Sigma Art lenses in the past.